 Born and raised in Los Angeles,

-Rather than stay silent, Nick fought back by pushing to re-hire quality teachers to ensure students had access to the best educators, regardless of seniority.
-But Nick did not stop there.
 Recognizing that these issues weren’t just harming Watts students, but students and their families across Los Angeles and the state, Nick joined the ACLU, Mayor Villaraigosa, and others to bring a ground-breaking civil rights lawsuit which argued that LAUSD’s indiscriminate, seniority-based layoffs violated the rights of students.

 Inspired by his work with the ACLU, Nick went to law school on a public interest fellowship where he took part in various civil rights investigations while working in the Obama White House with the Domestic Policy Council and with the U.S. Attorney’s office.
-After earning his law degree and passing the bar, he returned home to continue making an impact in his local community.
-Nick soon realized he had the opportunity to make an even bigger change fighting for the next generation in the boardroom rather than the courtroom and launched his campaign for local school board.

 SCHOOL BOARD MEMBER

 As a teacher, Nick had seen firsthand how problems outside the classroom were holding students and their families back.
-He knew his students deserved better leadership, opportunities, and support from their schools in order to succeed, and in 2016, Nick defeated the incumbent Board Member on the premise of putting students and families first.
+He knew his students deserved better leadership, opportunities, and support from their schools in order to succeed, and in 2017, Nick defeated the incumbent Board Member on the premise of putting students and families first.

 VOLUNTEER